AFishingAddiction/AFishingAddiction.github.io/_posts/2020-12-29-Fishbrain-mobile-app-review.md

   type: "Article"
 related: [/5-tips-for-the-wacky-rig/,/6-tips-for-exploring-fishing-spots/,/5-bank-fishing-tips/,]
 todo:
-  - [x] Add affiliate links
-  - [] Add captions for all images
+  - Add captions for all images
-  - [] Add links from the features table to the features
+  - Add links from the features table to the features
 ---
 <a aria-describedby="footnote-label" href="#google-play-excerpt" id="google-play-excerpt-ref">Fishbrain is your personal fishing log, map, and forecasting tool in one app</a>.
 I will be reviewing the app, comparing both Basic (free) and Pro features.
 This is a review of only the Fishbrain app and I will not be comparing it to other fishing or angler apps on the market.
 As I describe the different features available in the app, I included a lot of screenshots to give you a good idea of what the app looks like for both Basic and Pro memberships.
 In order to accomplish this, I used 2 different Android devices; one logged in with a Pro membership and one with a Basic membership.
 However, you can <a href="{{ site.affiliates.fishbrain.text_link }}">download the Fishbrain app for Android or iPhone</a>.